Get an ESTA for US travel

 ESTA (Electronic System for Travel Authorisation) is an online system that tells you in advance whether you're eligible to travel to the United States under the Visa Waiver Program (VWP).

-It replaced the old system of filling out a green I-94W piece of paper (commonly thought of as the Visa Waiver form) on a plane into the US.
-With that method, you'd only find out on arrival if US security decided you didn't fit under the VWP, based on what you put on the form and any further questions asked.
+It replaced the old system of filling out a green I-94W piece of paper on a plane into the US.
+With that method, you'd only find out on arrival if US security decided you weren't eligible.

 Now travellers have to complete an ESTA and know in advance whether they qualify to travel or not, minimising the possible loss of plane fares, hotels and more.